Handwashing for life

 Lifebuoy is supporting Unilever’s £100 million programme in partnership with the UK’s Foreign, Commonwealth and Development Office – the Hygiene & Behaviour Change Coalition – to tackle the spread of coronavirus.

 The Coalition includes 21 non-governmental organisation (NGO) delivery partners operating across 37 countries.
 NGO partners draw on the hygiene behaviour change expertise of brands, including Lifebuoy and Domestos.
-Through on-the-ground programmes, access to essential hygiene products and public health messaging, the Coalition aims to reach 1 billion people worldwide.
+Through on-ground programmes, access to essential hygiene products and public health messaging, the Coalition set out to reach 1 billion people worldwide, which it achieved in 2021 .
+Over 500,000 handwashing stations have been installed; more 140,000 community health workers and teachers have been trained to deliver information on the importance of correct hygiene practice; and over 75 million Unilever hygiene products have been donated and distributed in more than 60 countries.

 Responding to disasters and emergencies explains how we’re allocating funding and product donations.